-This is a 6-credit version of MIN3723 and may be used in combination to meet the 12-hour residency requirement.
+This is a 6-credit version of MIN3702 and may be used in combination to meet the 12-hour residency requirement.
 Requires 600 hours of documented service time.
-(Nebraska)
+(Prerequisites: MIN2703, Junior standing, approval of Residency Director) (Nebraska)

 MIN4013 Capstone: Christian Ministry (3)